agmsb/cv/README.md

 * GKE Networking Product Manager rotation for DNS and multi-cluster load balancing features
 * Google Cloud Certified Cloud Developer Exam contributor
 * North America infrastructure modernization community co-lead
-* Worked with companies to run Kubernetes in production, including the following publicly referenceable companies:
+* Worked with dozens of companies, such as Twitter and Cruise, to run Kubernetes in production
-  * Twitter
-  * Uber
-  * Scotiabank
-  * Cruise
-  * Freenome
-  * Major League Baseball
-  * Recursion Pharmaceuticals

 ## Education

 ### Georgia Institute of Techology (2018 - Present)